whylabs/whylogs/examples/flask_whylabs_example/readme.md

 <summary> Session management details</summary>

 - In [__views.py__](https://github.com/whylabs/whylogs/blob/dev/loka/examples/examples/flask_sklearn_example/api/views.py#L10) you will notice we are using `initialize_logger()` which creates a logger instance, so every time that the app is running will have a new logger initialization.
-- In [__app.py__](https://github.com/whylabs/whylogs/blob/dev/loka/examples/examples/flask_sklearn_example/app.py#L49) you will notice that we are using atexit library `atexit.register(close_logger_at_exit)` to ensure thar when a kill signal is being generated the session will close before closing the application saving your logs.

 </details>